-EDU 796 Practicum in Literacy Instruction
+Literacy Instruction

-The literacy practicum is designed to enable practicing teachers to develop and demonstrate competence in teaching literacy.
+Taken concurrently with EDU 798 The literacy practicum is designed to enable practicing teachers to develop and demonstrate competence in teaching literacy.
 Candidates are expected to demonstrate the attitudes, knowledge and skills commensurate with effective literacy instruction.
 Candidates will be observed by university-designated supervisors as they perform the activities of a reading teacher in a variety of contexts.

-EDU 798 Seminar in Literacy Instruction
+EDU 798 - Seminar in